-- I. All of the following:
+I. All of the following:

-- ODL 1000 History and Philosophy of Outdoor Adventure Education
+ODL 1000 History and Philosophy of Outdoor Adventure Education

-- ODL 2100 Backcountry Skills and Techniques
+ODL 2100 Backcountry Skills and Techniques

-- ODL 2150 Initiatives for Adventure Education
+ODL 2150 Initiatives for Adventure Education

-- ODL 2200 Wilderness First Responder
+ODL 2200 Wilderness First Responder

-- ODL 2250 Universal Adventure Programming
+ODL 2250 Universal Adventure Programming

-- ODL 2410 Natural Environments and Health
+ODL 2410 Natural Environments and Health

-- ODL 3100 Leadership for Adventure Education
+ODL 3100 Leadership for Adventure Education

-- ODL 3200 Program Planning

-- ODL 3220 Challenge Course Facilitation and Management
+ODL 3220 Challenge Course Facilitation and Management

-- ODL 4100 Administration and Management of Adventure Education Programs
+ODL 4100 Administration and Management of Adventure Education Programs

+ODL 4200 Program Planning and Design

-- CD 3500 Career Preparation
+CD 3500 Career Preparation

-- CD 4840 Academic Internship Seminar
+CD 4840 Academic Internship Seminar

-- PSY 1000 Introduction to Psychology
+PSY 1000 Introduction to Psychology

-- PED 1250 Introduction to Rock Climbing
+PED 1250 Introduction to Rock Climbing

-- II.
+II.
 One of the following:

-- PED 1090 Canoeing
+PED 1090 Whitewater Canoeing

-- PED 1110 Kayaking
+PED 1110 Whitewater Kayaking

-- PED 1160 Lifeguard Training
+PED 1160 Lifeguard Training

-- III.
+III.
 One of the following:

-- PSY 2010 Infant and Child Development
+PSY 2010 Infant and Child Development

-- PSY 2040 Adolescent Development
+PSY 2040 Adolescent Development

-- PSY 2060 Adult Development
+PSY 2060 Adult Development

-- PSY 3170 Health Psychology
+PSY 3170 Health Psychology

-- PSY 3180 Social Psychology
+PSY 3180 Social Psychology

-- PSY 3260 Theories and Techniques in Counseling and Psychotherapy
+PSY 3260 Theories and Techniques in Counseling and Psychotherapy

-- EDU 3050 Educational Psychology
+EDU 3050 Educational Psychology

-- SWK 3050 From Cradle to Grave: Human Behavior and the Social Environment I The Life Course
+SWK 3050 From Cradle to Grave: Human Behavior and the Social Environment I: The Life Course

-An alternative option to fulfill some ODL major requirements:
+An alternative option to fulfill some Outdoor Leadership major requirements:

-ODL 226 Instructor Development for Outdoor Leadership: This course is run in conjecture with the North Carolina Outward Bound School.
-It takes place term 1 of the Fall semester and is worth 8 credits.
-The 8 credits include: ODL 2100 Backcountry Skills and Techniques, ODL 2200 Wilderness First Responder, PED 1090 Canoeing, PED 1250 Rock Climbing, and PED 1280 Orienteering.
+ODL 2260 Instructor Development for Outdoor Leadership: This course is run in conjunction with the North Carolina Outward Bound School.
+It takes place during term 1 of the Fall semester and is worth 8 credits.
+The 8 credits include: ODL 2100 Backcountry Skills and Techniques, ODL 2200 Wilderness First Responder, PED 1090 Whitewater Canoeing, PED 1250 Rock Climbing, and PED 1280 Orienteering.

-3.2.17.3

-Minor in Outdoor Leadership
+3.2.18.3 - Minor in Outdoor Leadership

 Grades: Students must earn a combined GPA of 2.0 for courses in the minor.

-Requirements: Students must earn a minimum of 22 credit hours including the following to fulfill the minor
+Requirements: Students must earn a minimum of 21 credit hours including the following to fulfill the minor requirements

-requirements

 I. All of the following:

 ODL 1000 History and Philosophy of Outdoor Adventure Education

 ODL 2100 Backcountry Skills and Techniques

 ODL 2150 Initiatives for Adventure Education

 ODL 2200 Wilderness First Responder

 ODL 3100 Leadership for Adventure Education

-PED 1250 Outdoor Recreational Activities: Rock Climbing
+PED 1250 Rock Climbing

 II.
 One credit from the following: